-Our boy has learned the art of origami from his dad.
-My husband would sharply crease the shiny paper, allowing time in between each fold for our son to imitate the precise movements.
-I saw something in our son's eyes come alive with that very first time of paper folding.
-As he watched, I remember him saying, "It's so cool that I can make my own toys."
-He had found his "thing to do with Dad."
+With his thumbnail, he drew a sharp crease in the shiny gold foil, allowing time in between each fold for our son to imitate the precise movements with his own piece.
+I saw something in our peaceful son's eyes come alive with that very first time of paper folding.
+As he watched his father, I remember him breathlessly saying, "It's so cool that I can make my own toys."

-It suits our son's personality: he's quiet, he is absorbed in his activities, and he sees fulfilling results from his labor.
-Some of his origami can take up to one hundred folds and an hour and a half of steady work.
-When he is through, he holds it in his hands and admires what he has made from a square sheet of paper.
+It suits his personality: he's happy in his own company, he becomes absorbed in his activities, and he is fueled by instant results from his labor.
+Some of his origami pieces can take up to one hundred folds and an hour and a half of dedicated work.
+When all the steps are complete, he holds the transformed paper in his hands and with self-affirming pride, admires what he has created from a square sheet of paper.

 "Mom, did you know that the biggest mistake people make with origami is to not prefold?"